LLNL/RAJA/docs/sphinx/user_guide/tutorial.rst

-   RAJA provides the macro ``RAJA_HOST_DEVICE`` to support the dual annotation ``__ host__ __device__``, which makes a lambda or function callable from CPU or CUDA device code.
+   RAJA provides the macro ``RAJA_HOST_DEVICE`` to support the dual annotation ``__ host__ __device__``, which makes a lambda or function callable from CPU or GPU device code.
 However, when CPU performance is important, **the host-device annotation should be applied carefully on a lambda that is used in a host (i.e., CPU) execution context**.
-Although compiler improvements in recent years (esp. nvcc) have signficantly improved support for host-device lambda expressions, a loop kernel containing a lambda annotated in this way may run noticeably slower on a CPU than the same lambda with no annotation depending on the version of the compiler you are using.
-To be sure that your code is not suffering a performance issue, we recommend comparing CPU execution timings of important kernels with and without annotations.
+Although compiler improvements in recent years have significantly improved support for host-device lambda expressions, a loop kernel containing a lambda annotated in this way may run noticeably slower on a CPU than the same lambda with no annotation depending on the version of the compiler (e.g., nvcc) you are using.
+To be sure that your code does not suffer in performance, we recommend comparing CPU execution timings of important kernels with and without the ``__host__ __device__`` annotation.

 |br|